joejeflef/DataAnalyticsProject/README.md

-# A Comparison of Housing Prices vs. Income in Washington Countys from 2008 and 2019
+# A Comparison of Housing Prices vs. Income in Washington Counties from 2008 and 2019
 A data analytics project for WSUV.

 Motivation: